jimwatt/P4-advancedlanelines/writeup.md

 ### Goal:

-Given a video stream containing images of the road ahead, use the painted lane markings to annotate the lane ahead.
+Given a video stream containing images of the road ahead, use the painted lane markings in the image to detect and annotate the lane ahead.
+Also, determine the geometry of the lane including radii of curvature and position of the vehicle in the lane.

-Example output is shown here:
+Example of the final output is shown here:

 ![alt text][image1]